Episode 3 - Mysterious Prophet of the West

-A third political storyline Joseph has going on, at the same time, is that he and a group of men are trying to figure out a place the Latter-day Saints, or Mormons, can go to be safe from persecution.
+A third political storyline Joseph has going on, at the same time, is that he and a group of men are trying to figure out a place the Latter-day Saints can go to be safe from persecution.

-These Mormons were kicked out of Ohio – we haven’t really talked about that.
-But, a group of Mormons were kicked out of Ohio, early on in the church’s founding.
-From Ohio, Mormons were kicked out of Missouri.
-Now, out of Missouri, Anti-Mormons are starting to grow their organizations in Illinois.
+These Latter-day Saints were kicked out of Ohio – we haven’t really talked about that.
+But, a group of them were kicked out of Ohio, early on in the church’s founding.
+From Ohio, these members of the restored Church of Jesus Christ were kicked out of Missouri.
+Now, out of Missouri, their enemies are starting to grow their organizations in Illinois.
 And Joseph and the church just wants to get away from the persecution.
 They’re looking for a place to relocate – again.
 And, right now, the two areas they are most interested in escaping to are Oregon and Texas.

-So, Joseph sends a group of men to try and secure a tract of land for the Mormons to settle in Texas.
+So, Joseph sends a group of men to try and secure a tract of land for the Latter-day Saints to settle in Texas.
 At the time, Texas isn’t in the United States.
 It is the Republic of Texas, and is its own country.
-So, a Mormon delegation from Nauvoo goes to Texas to talk with Sam Houston.
+So, a Latter-day Saint delegation from Nauvoo goes to Texas to talk with Sam Houston.

 Joseph also sends two other men back to Washington D.C. – two Orsons.
 Orson Hyde and Orson Pratt.
 This is the same Orson Hyde that left the church in Missouri because he claimed Joseph wanted too much power.
 Orson came back, went on a mission to across the world to Palestine and Jerusalem, and is now going to Washington D.C. on behalf of Joseph Smith.

 And, again, I just want to remind everyone listening, that while Joseph Smith is going through all these personal events that lead up to his death, everyone around him is also going through these wild stories.
-All the men and women in the Mormon church are dealing with their own spiritual lives as history rolled on around them.
+All the men and women in the Church of Jesus Christ of Latter-day Saints are dealing with their own spiritual lives as history rolled on around them.

 And, Orson Hyde and the other Orson – Orson Pratt, are trying to get two things from the federal government when they visit Washington D.C.: 1) they’re trying to get reparations for their persecutions and stolen property in Missouri, and 2) they want congress to give Joseph authority to gather up an army and go settle Oregon Territory that Britain and America have joint custody over.

-While these two things are happening, at the same time – a lot of moving parts here – Mormons go to New York City.
+While these two things are happening, at the same time – a lot of moving parts here – Latter-day Saints go to New York City.
 They start printing a newspaper called, “The Prophet”.
 The Prophet is a political newspaper whose goal is to get Joseph Smith elected as president.

-And the men running this paper – one of whom is Joseph Smith’s brother – are not trying to hide Joseph Smith’s Mormonism to get him elected.
-It’s not like they’re trying to figure out how to make Joseph Smith less-Mormon, so they can sell his presidency to the east coast.
+And the men running this paper – one of whom is Joseph Smith’s brother – are not trying to hide Joseph Smith’s religious claims to get him elected.
+It’s not like they’re trying to figure out how to make Joseph Smith less of a prophet, or less of a religious leader, so they can sell his presidency to the east coast.
 They’re embracing it.
 They say, in the second issue of their New York paper, that “they place before the world as a candidate for the chief Magistracy of this republic, the Prophet of the Last days, General Joseph Smith of Nauvoo, Illinois.”
 They refer to their presidential candidate as “the renowned and mysterious Prophet of the West.”

 So, their whole point is, “this guy is God’s prophet – vote him for President, obviously.”

-And immediately, on the national level, this starts to raise flags with newspapers about a Mormon presidential candidate.
+And immediately, on the national level, this starts to raise flags with newspapers about a presidential candidate who claims to speak with God, and visit with angels, and receive new revelations.
 They start to say, “We don’t know if this is real or not.
-We don’t know if this is a joke, or the Mormon prophet really thinks he can win.
+We don’t know if this is a joke, or the prophet really thinks he can win.
 But, we all need to be cautious.”